Law, Environmental and Sustainable Development in a Global Context

 - Full Year

-This course examines international legal and institutional arrangements concerning the conservation and use of the environment.
+This module examines international legal and institutional arrangements concerning the conservation and use of the environment.
 It examines both theoretical and practical dimensions of these arrangements.

 - principles of international environmental law (such as the principle of common but differentiated responsibilities and the precautionary principle),